José Cruz: 1981

+1982–1987

+On April 26, 1982, Cruz smashed the 100th home run of his career, doing so against St. Louis, his former team.
+It was a two-run drive off John Martin, to lead a 6–2 Astros' victory.

+In 1983, Cruz became the first Astro to pace the league in hits, tying with Andre Dawson for the National League (NL) lead with 189.
+(Note: The next Astro to lead the league in hits was Jose Altuve in 2014.)
+Cruz remained in contention for the batting championship, finishing third at .318.
+He ranked in the top ten in numerous categories, including sixth in on-base percentage (.385), tenth in slugging (.463), seventh in OPS (.848), sixth in total bases (275) and seventh in triples (8).
+Cruz, along with shortstop Dickie Thon, combined to become Houston's first-ever Silver Slugger Award winners.

-In 1984, he continued his successes with the team.
-He played in 160 games once again while batting .312/.381/.462 and having 95 RBIs, 22 stolen bases, and 187 hits.
+In 1984, Cruz continued his successes with the Astros.
+He connected for his 100th home run as a member of the Astros on July 6, off Steve Rogers of the Montreal Expos.
+Cruz tallied 160 games once again while batting .312/.381/.462 and having 95 RBIs, 22 stolen bases, and 187 hits.
 He reversed his troubles with strikeouts, having 73 walks and 68 strikeouts while leading the league in sacrifice hits with ten.
-He finished eighth in MVP voting while winning his second and last Silver Slugger Award.
-He was named player of the month for July, having raised his batting average from .266 to .313 in 29 games played.
+He finished eighth in MVP voting while winning his second and last Silver Slugger Award, also becoming the Astros' first repeat winner.
+Cruz was named player of the month for July, having raised his batting average from .266 to .313 in 29 games played.

+On September 15, 1985, Cruz rapped his 2,000 career hit, a game-tying single which plated Denny Walling.
+Cruz obtained the milestone safety during the bottom of the fourth inning off LaMarr Hoyt of the San Diego Padres.
+His 1,702nd hit with Houston, he was already the club's all-time leader in the category.
+(Note: Laterr surpassed by Craig Biggio.)
+During the bottom of the eighth inning, rookie teammate Glenn Davis cranked a tie-breaking home run which provided the margin in a 2–1 triumph.

 The Astros returned to the postseason in 1986.
 While Cruz would bat in all six games, he only hit .192 with just five hits and two RBIs.
-1987 was his final year with the Astros.
+The 1987 campaign was his final year with the Astros.
 He played in 126 games (the lowest in a full season since 1976) while batting .241/.307/.400, including 88 hits and 38 RBIs while walking 36 times and striking out 65 times.